1967 Australian Championships – Women's singles

 First-seeded Nancy Richey defeated Lesley Turner 6–1, 6–4 in the final to win the women's singles tennis title at the 1967 Australian Championships.
 Margaret Smith was the seven-time defending champion but did not participate this year.
 This was four time champion Evonne Goolagong's major singles debut at age 15.

 Seeds

 The seeded players are listed below.
 Nancy Richey is the champion; others show the round in which they were eliminated.
+Note that the actual seeds were divided into Australians and Foreigners, as was common at the time.
+So Lesley Turner was #1 Australian seed and Nancy Richey #1 Foreigner seed etc.